grubbychicken/DV8dotpy/README.md

 There are 4 modes available: revolver, shotgun, trident and nuke.
 Each one handles the payloads and payload positions slightly differently.
 See "Modes" below for a description.

-It is by no means perfect.
+It is by no means perfect and is still BETA.
 I still have quite a bit of testing to do.
 And I also need to refactor everything and implement classes.
 But hopefully it still comes in useful for some people.
 If you have any feature requests or any suggestions then let me know.
+Also, feel free to raise issues on GitHub.

+# Example Use Cases
+**Red Team Engagements**
+Credential Stuffing - You have created a list of username/password pairs from password leaks/breaches for the company you're testing.
+You can use trident mode against any of their public facing services that allow you to authenticate, such as OWA or Office365.

+Password Brute Forcing - You have enumerated a list of email addresses from LinkedIn or other open sources.
+You want to attempt to log in to a public facing service such as OWA or Office365 using each email address and a list of x passwords.
+Use nuke mode.

+**Web App Pentest**
+In a scenario where you have to update multiple request values with the same payload in the same request, such as a username in an email address feild and a cookie - use shotgun mode.

+In a scenario where you want to enumerate a list of valid user IDs or usernames for example, use revolver mode to place a payload in one or more positions on after the other.

 # Author